skx/sos/API.md

 There are two APIs we present, one from each sub-command:

 * `sos api-server`
-   * This is the public-facing API which allows objects to be uploaded & downloaded
+   * This is the public-facing API which allows objects to be uploaded & downloaded.
 * `sos blob-server`
    * This is an implementation-detail.